 Fairshare is configured at two levels.
 First, at a system level, configuration is required to determine how fairshare usage information is to be collected and processed.
-Secondly, some configuration is required on a per credential basis to determine how this fairshare information affects particular jobs.
+Secondly, some configuration is required at the credential level to determine how this fairshare information affects particular jobs.
 The system level parameters are listed below: